- Instructions for Form 8038 - Main Contents

 Enter the amount of volume cap allocated to the issuer.
 Attach a copy of the state certification, if applicable.
 The appropriate state official must certify that the issue meets the requirements of section 146 (relating to volume cap on private activity bonds).
 See the regulations under section 149(e).
 The certification must also include the information requested by lines 1, 2, and 7 through 9 on page 1 of Form 8038, as well as the title of the certifying official.

 Failure to attach the certification with the information described in the paragraph above may result in a delay in processing this form.

 Enter the amount of the issue subject to the unified state volume cap for private activity bonds under section 146.
 If, under section 141, the nonqualified amount of an issue exceeds $15 million, but does not exceed the amount that would cause a bond which is part of an issue to be treated as a private activity bond, the issuer must allocate a part of its volume cap to the nonqualified amount over $15 million.

 Enter the amount of any bond issued as part of an issue to finance exempt facilities that are not subject to the volume cap.
-These facilities include:
+These facilities include the following.

 Only 75% of any exempt facility bond for these facilities is not subject to the volume cap; however, no volume cap applies if all the bond-financed property is governmentally owned.
 See sections 146(g) and 142(b)(1)(B).

 High-speed intercity rail facilities.

 If any part of the issue is issued under a carryforward election, enter the amount of the bonds being issued under that election.
 Attach a copy of the applicable Form 8328, Carryforward Election of Unused Private Activity Bond Volume Cap.

 If any part of the issue is not subject to the volume cap under a transitional rule of the Tax Reform Act of 1986, enter the appropriate section of the Act and then the amount of the bonds excepted from the volume cap by that rule.